kingsbayanalytics/azure-ai-search-multimodal-sample/README.md

 Note that currently this sample doesn't have support for table extraction as a structure, but tables are extracted as plain text.

+[MIKE NOTE] My plan is to thoroughly understand this app in order to optimize (cost-wise) and prepare for production deployment.

 ![image](docs/images/sample_snap_1.jpg)
 **Text citations**![image](docs/images/sample_snap_3.jpg) ![image](docs/images/sample_snap_2.jpg)
 **Image citations**![image](docs/images/image-cite-1.jpg) ![image](docs/images/image-cite-2.jpg)